 - A healthy diet and lifestyle can help prevent the risk

 Do you know someone who has suffered and survived a sudden cardiac arrest (SCA)?
-Are you aware that SCA if not managed and treated on time can be fatal and can cost you your life?
+Are you aware that SCA, if not managed and treated on time can be fatal and cost you your life?
 SCA can lead to sudden cardiac death (SCD) which is one of the leading natural causes of mortality worldwide.
 According to the Cleveland Clinic, SCD accounts for nearly 50 per cent of deaths from heart diseases.
 However, unlike the term, sudden cardiac arrest

 What is sudden cardiac arrest?

-SCA like its name denotes the abrupt loss of heart function, breathing and consciousness.
+SCA like its name denotes the abrupt loss of heart function, breathing, and consciousness.
 It is caused by an electrical disturbance in the heart due to which the pumping action is disrupted, hindering the flow of blood to the body.
-Time is very critical in case of SCA because when the heart stops functioning, the lack of oxygenated blood can lead to brain damage or death in a few minutes.
+Time is very critical in the case of SCA because when the heart stops functioning, the lack of oxygenated blood can lead to brain damage or death in a few minutes.
 Therefore, while helping an unconscious person, time is of utmost importance.

 What causes sudden cardiac arrest?